Psychological First Aid

 The PFA team comprises volunteers from various backgrounds, all of whom have completed the PFA Certificate Training.
 No medical background is required, and all members are encouraged to offer their support during potential emergencies at Bainbridge Island Hubs.
 To be deployed, emergency volunteers must register with the City of Bainbridge Island.
 Training and resources are provided through online courses and local trainings.
 Volunteers serve in 6-8-hour shifts during a disaster, providing essential emotional support and linking individuals with additional resources as needed.

-The team is led by Linda Semlitz, MD, and Mary O’Leary, PhD.
-The team also includes Kelsey Lynch (our police department’s Community Health Navigator), Carol Pendleton, Alice Acker, and Lauren Storck, PhD.
+The team is led by Linda Semlitz, MD.
+The team also includes Kelsey Lynch (our police department’s Community Health Navigator); Carol Pendleton; Alice Acker; Lauren Storck, PhD; Roger Midgett; Sean E Fitzgerald; and Donna L. Poole.

 Training